 Our team at St. Francis is a wonderful mix of industry veterans and dedicated individuals who have brought a passion for the art and craft of winemaking to St. Francis Winery.
 Their teamwork and experience, along with the synergy of their collaborations, make for an impressive and stunning line-up of wines.

-A key member of St. Francis Winery’s production and winemaking team for over 15 years, Katie Madigan became a St. Francis Winemaker in 2011.
+A key member of St. Francis Winery’s production and winemaking team since 2002, Katie Madigan became a St. Francis Winemaker in 2011.

 For Katie, winemaking is the perfect combination of science and creativity.
-A chemistry major at UC Santa Barbara, she joined St. Francis as a harvest intern in 2002.
+A chemistry major at UC Santa Barbara, she joined St. Francis as a harvest intern.
 After working long hours for four months, doing everything from lab work to vineyard visits, she was hooked.
 “I loved the fast pace and diversity of the job,” she says.
 “I didn’t want to leave at the end of every day.”

 Two years later, Katie became a full-time lab tech at St. Francis and began studying Enology & Viticulture at UC Davis.
 Promoted to Assistant Winemaker in 2006, she focused on Chardonnay production and championed night picking of all Chardonnay fruit to preserve flavors, aromas, and acid levels.

 As a St. Francis Winemaker, Katie continues St. Francis’ long tradition of creating high quality wines from Sonoma County grapes.
-She oversees production of our top selling Zinfandels, Pinot Noirs and Chardonnays.
+She oversees production of St. Francis Winery's top selling Zinfandels, Pinot Noirs and Chardonnays as well as many of our other popular white wines.
+In 2015, Katie was awarded “Best Woman Winemaker” by the International Women’s Wine Competition.
+She also won Zinfandel Producer of the Year in 2014 and 2015 at the California Zinfandel Championship.

 Chris Louton brings cutting edge knowledge and finely honed hands-on experience to his role as Winemaker.
 He joined St. Francis in 2013 after nearly seven years as part of the winemaking team at Napa’s Beringer Vineyards, where he focused on the luxury tier of wines and helped craft award-winning Cabernet Sauvignons and other Bordeaux varietals.